From Absolute to Relative Code Comprehensibility Prediction

+The results may be affected by the selected models, hyperparameters, features, data processing steps, and evaluation procedure.
+For the classical machine learning models, we selected hyperparameters using nested cross-validation.
+We also performed feature selection, normalization, and class balancing using only the training data.
+This reduces the risk of test data affecting model development.
+We used fixed random seeds where possible and provided the model configurations and scripts in our replication package~\cite{repl_pack}.

-\textbf{Internal Validity.} The choice of models and their hyper-parameters, feature selection, and our cross-validation methodology are validity threats.
-We also built our dataset of code features (\cref{subsec:ac_code_features}) from the definitions in~\cite{Scalabrino:TSE19}.
-Some definitions were ambiguous and we found discrepancies between the data generated by their code and the data provided in their replication package.
-We discarded a few code features and implemented the rest using the Java 8 Language Specification~\cite{javaspec} to resolve ambiguities.
+We implemented the code features using the definitions reported by Scalabrino \etal~\cite{Scalabrino:TSE19}.
+Some definitions were unclear, and we found differences between the values produced by the original code and those included in their replication package.
+We removed features that we could not reproduce reliably and implemented the remaining features using the Java 8 Language Specification~\cite{javaspec}.
+Other implementations or feature sets could produce different results.

-\textbf{External Validity.} All the code from \dssix and \dsthree datasets is written in Java.
-The results may not generalize to other programming languages.
-The majority of the participants in both the datasets are students.
-The results may not generalize to professional developers.
-Further, the results may not generalize to larger snippets.
+Different prompt designs may also affect LLM performance.
+Prior work has shown that small prompt changes can lead to different results~\cite{Zhao:ICML21}.
+We used fixed prompt templates and the same task description across comparable settings.
+However, we did not optimize the prompts, use few-shot examples, or fine-tune the LLMs.
+The LLM results therefore describe the evaluated zero-shot settings, not the best performance the models could achieve.
+LLM outputs may also vary across repeated runs.
+We ran each prompt three times and checked the consistency of the predictions across runs.

+The survey results may be affected by how AC and RC were explained and by the examples included in the questionnaire.
+Some participants may also have had little prior knowledge of predictive comprehensibility models, especially RC models.
+We gave all participants the same definitions and examples, but they may still have interpreted the proposed tools differently.